 Austin, Texas 78752

-- There is no programmatic accreditation for the Criminal Justice and Medical Billing and Coding Specialist programs.
+- There is no programmatic accreditation for the Medical Billing and Coding Specialist programs.

 - This Dental Assistant program is not programmatically accredited by the Commission on Dental Accreditation (CODA).